Rhino looks to replace renters’ security deposits with a small monthly fee – TechCrunch

 Thus far the startup has saved renters upwards of $60 million in 2019, with users in more than 300,000 rental units across the country.

-“The greatest challenge is working against legacy and industry norms,” said Rhino CEO and cofounder Paraag Sarva.
+“The greatest challenge is working against legacy and industry norms,” said Rhino CEO and co-founder Paraag Sarva.
 “That start has begun, but there is a huge amount of inertia behind the status quo and that is far and away what we are most challenged by day in and day out.”

 To help speed up the process, Rhino is working alongside policymakers to enact change on a federal level.